-The Irish Cancer Society will allow researchers to purchase small equipment items up to a maximum value of €3,000.
+Running costs Running costs are costs associated with conducting the principal research activities e.g. materials and consumables, survey costs, travel for participants, transcription costs, etc. Equipment The Irish Cancer Society will allow researchers to purchase small equipment items up to a maximum value of €3,000.
 A strong justification must be provided for each equipment item, and a rationale must be given as to why this item is not already available to the researcher at their host institution.
-Only equipment items that are specific to the applicant's research project will be allowed.
+Only equipment items that are specific to the research project will be allowed.
 All costs must be inclusive of VAT, where applicable.
 Requests for large pieces of equipment will not be funded.
-The purchase of computer equipment as part of an Irish Cancer Society funding award will be considered for any grant of over 24 months' duration, provided a strong rationale is given at the time of grant application.
-The maximum allowed budget for the purchase of a computer or laptop is €1,500. iv.
-Running Costs Please allow sufficient budget for all materials and consumables required to carry out your research proposal. v.
-Travel Please provide details of costs involved in attending training and education modules (if at research institutions other than your host institution) and meetings and conferences that you will attend during your Fellowship. vi.
-Dissemination Costs Please detail the dissemination costs for your research e.g. printing, posters, publishing papers. vii.
-PPI Costs Please describe costs associated with your PPI plan (a minimum of €1,000 must be specifically allocated for PPI).
-Please refer to the PPI Guidelines (Appendix 1) for guidance on completing this section.
+The purchase of computer equipment will be considered for any grant of over 24 months' duration, provided a strong rationale is given at the time of grant application.
+The maximum allowed budget for the purchase of a computer or laptop is €1,500.
+Travel & Dissemination costs Costs associated with research dissemination may be budgeted e.g., poster printing, open-access publication costs, engagement events, conference attendance, etc. Include any dissemination-related travel and accommodation costs here.
+Training & Education costs Education and training for the researcher may be budgeted.
+This may include attending courses, workshops, professional development training, etc. Include any training-related travel and accommodation costs here.
+PPI costs A minimum provision of €1,000 must be budgeted for involvement activities.
+Research participation costs (e.g. participant travel) should not be included here, as these form part of the running costs of the research project.
+Please see Public and Patient Involvement (PPI) in Research Guidelines on developing a PPI budget.